chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 2. Disable the maintenance mode if you enabled it previously using:
 	$ chef-automate maintenance off

-3. Migrate Data from Elastic Search to Open Search using this command:
+3. Migrate Data from ElasticSearch to Open Search using this command:
      $ chef-automate post-major-upgrade migrate --data=es

 4. Check Automate UI; everything is running, and all data is visible.